 This year, we specifically encourage small cast productions which can be encountered digitally, one-on-one, by small audiences, or through multiple mediums.
 Your work will be shared in the annual Paprika Festival.

 This program is designed for artists under 30.
 We encourage self-identified emerging artists and young artists to apply.

 - Independently create and rehearse a production and perform in the Paprika Festival.
 We provide the performance venue and mentorship as well as limited access to rehearsal space.
 Participants are offered a small production budget, but we encourage participants to pursue further funding for their project, and can offer mentorship around what funding opportunities may be available.

 - Must be available during Festival Tech Week (May 9 – 15, 2022) and for Festival Performances (May 16 – 22, 2022)

 - Attend five virtual program-wide Training Days and a company-wide virtual Meet & Greet (November 21, December 5, January 16, February 27, March 27, April 24)

-– Pairing you with a professional mentor who can advise you on: script development, rehearsal process, staging your piece, and anything else you need help with.
+- We pair you with a professional mentor who can advise you on: script development, rehearsal process, producing and staging your piece, and anything else you want to explore

-Audrey Dwyer, Juller Tepperman, Britta Johnson, Byron Abalos, Cole Alvis, Amy Nostbakken, Alan Dilworth, Astrid Van Wieren, Rob Kempson, Michael Wheeler, Simon Bloom, Amy Lee, Sarah Kitz, Paula Wing, Sophia Fabiilli, Pip Bradford, and many other respected arts professionals.
+Bea Pizano, Cole Alvis, Dian Marie Bridge, Audrey Dwyer, Julie Tepperman, Britta Johnson, Byron Abalos, Cole Alvis, Amy Nostbakken, Alan Dilworth, Astrid Van Wieren, Rob Kempson, Michael Wheeler, Simon Bloom, Amy Lee, Sarah Kitz, Paula Wing, Sophia Fabiilli, Pip Bradford, and many other respected arts professionals!